Zigelzi/SiteSurveyApp/README.md

 - [ ] Add work creation site
 - [x] Add surveys to index page
 - [ ] Add save to localStorage (JS) feature to survey
-- [ ] Add Customer - Instalation switching animation to survey page
+- [ ] Add Customer - Installation switching animation to survey page
 -> In main form create multiple (4?) contact persons but only toggle them as visible?
 -> New form for each contact/location?
 - [ ] Add filtering of locations